Explaining Answers with Entailment Trees: Task Definitions

 \eat{ We score trees (Section~\ref{metrics}) by comparing them with the gold tree $T_{gold}$.
 To avoid alternative, valid trees being generated and penalized, we do to things: First, the scoring metric is agnostic to valid reorganizations of $T_{gold}$ (e.g., switching two sibling nodes).
 Second, we ensure all leave sentences $S_{gold}$ in $T_{gold}$ are part of $S$.
 For tasks 1 and 2 below, $T_{gold}$ and its reorganizations are essentially the only valid trees that can be constructed.
 For task 3, to avoid alternatives, we remove the few sentences similar to $S_{gold}$ from the input corpus on a per-question basis.
 Although these steps are not fool-proof, they do allow entailment tree validity to be reasonably approximated by comparison with $T_{gold}$. } \eat{

 }

-The three tasks, in increasing order of difficulty, are as follows: \begin{des} \item[{\bf Task 1 (\taskonename):}] Inputs = $H$ + $QA$ + leaf sentences $S_{gold}$ \item[{\bf Task 2 (\tasktwoname):}] Inputs = $H$ + $QA$ + leaf sentences $S_{gold}$ + 20-30 distractor sentences \item[{\bf Task 3 (\taskthreename):}] Inputs = $H$ + $QA$ + a corpus $C$ (that includes $S_{gold}$ and excludes other sentences similar to $S_{gold}$) \end{des} Task 3 (\taskthreename) represents the full task where $C$ is large, potentially requiring one or more information retrieval (IR) steps to construct a valid tree.
+The three tasks' inputs are thus as follows: \begin{des} \item[{\bf Task 1 (\taskonename):}] Inputs = $H$ + $QA$ + leaf sentences $S_{gold}$ \item[{\bf Task 2 (\tasktwoname):}] Inputs = $H$ + $QA$ + leaf sentences $S_{gold}$ + 15-20 distractor sentences \item[{\bf Task 3 (\taskthreename):}] Inputs = $H$ + $QA$ + a corpus $C$ \end{des} Task 3 represents the full task where $C$ is large.
+For our experiments, $C$ is the WorldTree corpus plus all additional science facts created by the annotators (Section~\ref{annotation}).\footnote{ Some trees also need question-specific scenario facts (e.g., ``A ball rolls down a hill.''), not in $C$ but derivable from $QA$.
+Thus the full Task 3 also requires deriving these.
+(Our Task 3 baseline does not do this, so has a limitation).} \eat{ potentially requiring one or more information retrieval (IR) steps to construct a valid tree.
 In principle, $C$ is simply the WorldTree corpus of general facts.
 However, in practice there are two question-specific deviations from this ideal.
 First, annotators sometimes included non-WorldTree facts in the gold entailment tree, either to express question-specific scenario facts (e.g., ``A ball rolls down a hill.'') or additional world knowledge missing in WorldTree.
 To accommodate this, these extra facts are added to $C$ on a per-question basis.
-Second, as noted earlier, we remove corpus sentences similar to $S_{gold}$ to discourage alternative valid trees being found, so comparison with $T_{gold}$ is a reasonable evaluation.

-The desired output in all cases is a valid entailment tree $T$, approximated as being the gold entailment tree $T_{gold}$ (+ valid reorderings).
+Second, as noted earlier, we remove corpus sentences similar to $S_{gold}$ to discourage alternative valid trees being found, so comparison with $T_{gold}$ is a reasonable evaluation. } The desired output in all cases is a valid entailment tree $T$, approximated as being the gold entailment tree $T_{gold}$ (+ valid reorderings).